consbio/mbgl-renderer/README.md

 Only node versions >=8 are supported.

+WARNING: note that Node 10 may have issues, and crash.
+See: https://github.com/mapbox/mapbox-gl-native/issues/12252 Until that issue is closed, we recommend using Node 8.

 This depends on `mapbox-gl-js` which in some cases may need to be compiled from source.

 If you need to compile from source, you will need to have your system setup to compile C/C++, and have `cmake` installed.